12 Hazardous Household Items and How to Get Rid of Them Safely

 If you have an empty aerosol can of spray paint, you can throw it in the trash.
 However, some cities may offer recycling for some empty aerosol cans.
 If the can is not empty, contact your local recycling center to inquire about a collection site for hazardous household waste.

 When it comes to insect repellent, empty cans, wipes and tubes can be thrown directly in the trash.
 Never put empty insect repellent containers near heat.
 If the can or tube isn’t empty, check with your local government about collection sites for hazardous household waste.
-Consider these 9 natural remedies for pest control.

 For unused antifreeze, check with your local recycling center.
 Any antifreeze spills should be cleaned up immediately by covering them with cat litter or sawdust, which will absorb the liquid.